One-third female diabetics have eating disorder

 Diabulimia is an eating disorder in which people with Type 1 diabetes deliberately give themselves less insulin than they need.

-Written by Agencies |Published : February 6, 2017 10:51 AM IST
+Written By: Agencies | Published : February 6, 2017 10:51 AM IST

 As many as one-third of young women with diabetes could be suffering with a type of eating disorder that prompts them to manipulate or omit insulin intake leading to severe complications such as heart disease, nerve damage and amputation as well as vision problems, researchers say.
 Diabulimia is an eating disorder in which people with Type 1 diabetes deliberately give themselves less insulin than they need, for the purpose of weight loss.
 "People with diabetes are more at risk of developing an eating disorder.
 As 15 to 20 per cent of all young women have an eating disorder and the risk is twice as high in people with Type 1 diabetes... this means that up to a third of young women with diabetes develop eating disorder," Janet Treasure, Professor at Kings College London, was quoted as saying to express.co.uk.
 "Diabulimia is a serious condition that often gets overlooked...for people with Type 1 diabetes, the stress of injecting (insulin) can have a detrimental effect," said Charlotte Summers from Diabetes.co.uk -- a British-based support community for people with diabetes.